wayland/Raku-TOP/docs/Markdown/Reference/TOP.md

 The database to which this table should be attached.

-**Str :$backend = 'Memory';**
+**Str :$storage-type = 'Memory';**

-The name of the backend to use when creating this table.
+The name of the Storage to use when creating this table.
 The default is that it's an in-memory table.

 **Str :$action = 'use'**